 I mean, this kid was born and trained his whole life.

-He wanted to be in the military at an ROTC scholarship.
+He wanted to be in the military.

-He went to airborne school, became an infantry officer, joined the famed 101st Airborne Division after obtaining his ranger tab.
+He went to airborne school, became an infantry officer, joined the famed 101st Airborne Division after obtaining his Ranger tab.

 And anyway, so he's the commander of a small 17-man platoon, and he and his men were struck in front of him with an IED, a massive one, killed four people, two of which were his own soldiers, severely injuring many others in his platoon.

-And after the attack, well, he started reading the intelligence reports, and they found a connection to that IED attack to an Al-Qaeda operative.
+And after the attack, well, he started reading the intelligence reports, and they found a connection to that IED attack to an al-Qaeda operative.

 Yeah, they killed 3,000 Americans on 9-11, 2001.